Learning to lead through soul development for the benefit of the global church.

 If you’re passionate about learning to lead from a position of deep interior development, leading to the exterior practices of loving your neighbor and participating in the grand narrative of God’s global mission, this is the program for you.
 Taught by long-time pastors and Christian leaders, our curriculum focuses on the soul development of the leader, resulting in a deeply formed leader skilled to live and serve in the digital age.

 At Capital Seminary and Graduate School (CAPITAL), we believe in teaching leadership which prepares the leader’s interior soul while simultaneously participating in God’s global mission.
 To accomplish this undivided formation in leaders, the master of arts in formational leadership offers three unique community formation residencies (CFR’s).
-Community formation residencies include studying the art of personal soul care and heritage development at a ranch in Oregon, being exposed to the global village through studying and serving in Tokyo or Myanmar (formerly known as Burma), then ending your 20 month experience by studying sustainable rhythms for life and ministry in Hawaii.
+Community formation residencies include studying the art of personal soul care and heritage development at a west coast ranch, being exposed to the global village through studying and serving in Tokyo or Myanmar (formerly known as Burma), then ending your 20 month experience by studying sustainable rhythms for life and ministry in Hawaii.
 As a foundation to these CFR experiences will be a 20 month, 10 class, fully online, cohort learning experience centered on spiritual formation, leadership, digital age, and the health of the leader.

 Learners will examine the pivotal issues leaders face as they lead out of who they are.
 Students will participate in personal assessment so as to address issues of family-of-origin, personal identity, and character.
 The course includes the development of practices and rhythms to sustain leaders for effective leadership in a digital and global society.
 3 credits.